watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-custom-service/custom-search-server-setup-guide.md

 ### Setup your server for your Custom Service

+This starter kit is to provide additional details and example code for setting up your server for your Custom Service.
+For more details, please refer to the [official documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-search-customsearch-add#setup-custom-service-server).

 The first step to setup a server as your **Custom Service** for your Search Integration, is to setup a server that receives search requests, makes a search, and then constructs a response with those `search_results`.

 For authentication, your server can be setup to either use **Basic** username/password auth, **API key** auth, or no auth at all.